YoupKuiper/SimonSaysLambda/README.md

 4. Add your mobile phone number in the 'PhoneNumber' field in the parameters section (format: +31612345678)

+5. Put the name of the "simonsaysresourcebucket" you created in the Bucket field.

-5. Launch the stack, the stack name doesn't matter but check the box for: 'I acknowledge that AWS CloudFormation might create IAM resources with custom names.'
+6. Launch the stack, the stack name doesn't matter but check the box for: 'I acknowledge that AWS CloudFormation might create IAM resources with custom names.'

-6. You will receive an sms on the provided phone number.
+7. You will receive an sms on the provided phone number (if the 1$ sms limit hasn't been reached yet).
 Open the SimonSays iOS/Android app, go to settings and copy paste the content of the received sms into the 'Identity Pool Id' field.

-7. Select the region in which you deployed the Lex bot for the 'region' field and (optionally) put your name into the 'name' field
+8. Select the region in which you deployed the Lex bot for the 'region' field and (optionally) put your name into the 'name' field

-8. In the AWS console, go to Lex and click on the bot named 'SimonSays'.
+9. In the AWS console, go to Lex and click on the bot named 'SimonSays'.
 Select 'Build' (in the top right corner).

-9. Once the build is done, you can use the iOS/Android app to talk to the SimonSays bot!
+10. Once the build is done, you can use the iOS/Android app to talk to the SimonSays bot!